Frequently Asked Questions

 Q: Is there anything that I need to do with the City before I have a garage or yard sale?

-Q: How do Code Enforcement Officers enforce City Ordinances and Codes?
+Q: How do Code Compliance Officers enforce City Ordinances and Codes?

 Q: If it can’t be seen, is it a violation?